rikvdkleij/intellij-haskell/README.md

 # Remarks
-- ghc-mod does not support GHC < 7.10 and Cabal 1.22.
+- <del> ghc-mod does not support GHC < 7.10 and Cabal 1.22.
 See for more info the [ghc-mod wiki](https://github.com/kazu-yamamoto/ghc-mod/wiki).
-So in case you are using for example GHC 7.8.4, you will have to use Cabal 1.20.x;
+So in case you are using for example GHC 7.8.4, you will have to use Cabal 1.20.x </del>;
 - In Navigation dialog dots can not be used.
 Workaround is by using spaces instead of dots, so when you want to go to `Control.Lens`, type `Control Lens`;
 - IntelliJ has a nice terminal plugin, useful for executing the Cabal commands;
 - ghc-mod can not help in library files and if Haskell source file contains not completely valid Haskell (e.g. while typing).
 In that case I try to solve request by using AST-tree (IntelliJ calls it PSI-tree).